This MIB is intended to be implemented on all those

 Access Point ( AP )

-An entity that contains an 802.11 medium access control
+An entity that contains an 802.11 medium access

-for associated clients.
+the wireless medium for associated clients.

 Light Weight Access Point Protocol ( LWAPP )

 This is a generic protocol that defines the

 A roaming 802.11 wireless device in a wireless

 This is a query and response protocol used by a Mobile